nachiketdhamankar/first-flask-app/README.md

 ## My first Flask App

 Based on the [this](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask) article about creating your first flask app.
-You can find it [here](https://nachiket-first-flask-app.herokuapp.com/ )
+You can find the app [here](https://nachiket-first-flask-app.herokuapp.com/ )

 ### Usage